tone24qq/coco/README.md

 `1 / (1 + diff)`.

 This method does not rely on memorized boards and only uses the structure of the provided grid.
-Parameters such as rank and learning rate can be tuned via keyword arguments to `predict`.
+Parameters such as rank, learning rate and the optional `max_val` bound can be tuned via keyword arguments to `predict`.

 ## Testing